-Emission Type Area/Activity Management Measure All All Real-time air quality monitoring is undertaken and used as a guide to the implementation of the above management measures to maintain compliance with air quality criteria.
+Emission Type Area/Activity Management Measure Where significant water is identified a wet-hole product is used.Water is decanted from blast holes.
+All All Real-time air quality monitoring is undertaken and used as a guide to the implementation of the above management measures to maintain compliance with air quality criteria.